Colorful illustration of AI vocabulary and language concepts

 GEO (Generative Engine Optimization)

-GEO is the practice of optimizing content so AI tools — ChatGPT, Perplexity, Google's AI Overviews — cite and surface your site in their generated answers.
-Different game from SEO: you're optimizing for a summary, not a ranked list.
+GEO is the practice of optimizing content so AI tools like ChatGPT, Perplexity, and Google's AI Overviews cite and surface your site in their generated answers.
+It's a different game from SEO, where you're optimizing for a summary, not a ranked list.

 AEO (Answer Engine Optimization)